-It was completed in 1905 and is located near several other palaces in the Bahawalgarh palace complex, including the Nishat Mahal, Farrukh Mahal and Gulzar Mahal.
-Dabar Mahal Bahawalpur is set in 75 acres of gardens.
+It was completed in 1905 and is located near several other palaces in the Bahawalgarh palace complex, including the Nishat Mahal, Farrukh Mahal, and Gulzar Mahal.
+Darbar Mahal in Bahawalpur is surrounded by sprawling 75 acres of lush gardens.

 Darbar Mahal Bahawalpur Location